-- want to ensure that all children, with and without disabilities, maximize learning in the psychomotor, cognitive, and affective domains in a general physical education setting
+With this degree, you will be able to support all children, with and without disabilities, and maximize learning in psychomotor, cognitive and affective domains in a general physical education setting.

 What will I study?

 You will acquire the knowledge, tools, and support needed to feel confident teaching

 students of varying abilities in your general classrooms.

 In alignment with the current Adapted Physical Education National Standards, the goals of the program emphasize enabling you to successfully include students with disabilities in general classrooms and to maximize learning outcomes for all children, with and without disabilities, in all SHAPE America Grade-Level Outcomes.

 You will not be on your own as you complete this program.
 You will have ongoing support from your faculty advisor and a dedicated student services staff in the College of Education.
 You will also connect and interact with your instructors and classmates from around the country through innovative instructional methods.
 Even though you may not be on campus, you will be part of a dynamic and connected learning community.

 What kind of work will I be able to do?

 This program will enable you to find jobs including general or itinerant adapted physical

 educators in elementary or secondary PK-12 settings.
 Furthermore, our graduates are